Professor Katherine Southwood

 Research Interests

 My major research interests are reflected in my monographs.
 Currently, my research is on the body and death, building on the research themes initiated within Job’s Body and the Dramatised Comedy of Moralising (a monograph that uses research from within the Medical humanities to analyse the interactions between Job and his friends).
 This research is important to me because of the ethical and epistemological issues raised by pain and illness.
-Although this research took place before covid-19, many of the questions that covid raised, such as the balance between responsibility/blame and agency/power, are questions that Job and his friends are also concerned with.
+Although this research took place before Covid-19, many of the questions that Covid raised, such as the balance between responsibility/blame and agency/power, are questions that Job and his friends are also concerned with.
 I have received a large grant from St John’s college for this research.
 As part of the research for this monograph, I convened several dialogues.
-These included an weekly seminar on The Personification of Pain in different Religions: Engaging with Religious Texts through Medical Anthropology, Co-convened with Elisabeth Hsu (School of Anthropology and Museum Ethnography, University of Oxford).
-Using a Wellcome Institutional Strategic Support Public Engagement with Research Award I organised three other conferences convened specifically for dialogue between NHS Chaplains and Academics: On “meaning”, “value”, and training in the context of illness and caring for those who are ill; Illness and Language; Illness as a Moral Event.
-Likewise, I organised a conference funded through a TORCH medical humanities award: Accounts of Illness in Historical and Modern Texts: Exploring Methods in Medical Humanities Research Across Disciplines.
+These included a weekly seminar on ‘The Personification of Pain in different Religions: Engaging with Religious Texts through Medical Anthropology’, co-convened with Elisabeth Hsu (School of Anthropology and Museum Ethnography, University of Oxford).
+Using a Wellcome Institutional Strategic Support Public Engagement with Research Award I organised three other conferences convened specifically for dialogue between NHS Chaplains and Academics: On ‘meaning’, ‘value’, and training in the context of illness and caring for those who are ill; Illness and Language; Illness as a Moral Event.
+Likewise, I organised a conference funded through a TORCH medical humanities award: ‘Accounts of Illness in Historical and Modern Texts: Exploring Methods in Medical Humanities Research Across Disciplines’.
 More recently I have been considering the important role that imagination plays in research in the humanities in the Psalms and the use of the Critical Imagination book.

 Marriage by Capture in Judges 21 was an attempt to understand a series of very problematic marriage systems represented in the Hebrew Bible that monetise women’s virginity.
 In such systems, shame is a tool enabling rapists to call their targets ‘wives’.
 Although an uncomfortable topic, I felt it was important to understand this topic from within in order to unravel the interconnected systems of oppression that allow such systems to exist.
-This is important because it isn’t just a story in a Biblical text.
+This is important because it is not just a story in a Biblical text.
 I used ethnographic research to find evidence of various types of so-called marriage by capture (rape marriage) in South East Asia, the Caucasus, Western Bosnia, Kyrgyzstan, Mexico, parts of Africa, the Amazon, Sri Lanka, and in Yugoslavian folklore (Southwood 2017:71-84).
-Since writing the monograph, I have revised the way I engage with this material, emphasising the need to be at once critical and dethatched, but also to engage with affect and emotion.
-I have an article pending publication on this: Critical empathy and reading Judges 21: A self-critical corrective.
-In The Bible and Violence.
+Since writing the monograph, I have revised the way I engage with this material, emphasising the need to be at once critical and detached, but also to engage with affect and emotion.
+I have an article pending publication on this: ‘Critical empathy and reading Judges 21: A self-critical corrective’, in The Bible and Violence.
 Edited by Johanna Stiebert, Chris Greenough, Mmapula Kebaneilwe and Tinyiko Maluleke.
 Bloomsbury.
 Accepted, under contract.

 My Ethnicity and the Mixed Marriage Crisis monograph addressed the question of ethnicity in the context of return migration among the post-exilic community at around the point when Yahwism turned to Judaism.
 Migration and identity, and questions of power relations and belonging, are key themes in the Biblical material, just as they are important topics today.
 I also thought about the specific role that gender plays in migration in my Women and Exile book.

 I believe libraries are vitally important.
 I was a key contact for Libraries in the Humanities from 2018-2023.
-I Chaired of the Humanities Committee for Library Provision and Strategy as well as the Humanities Library Users Group for the University’s Stephen A. Schwarzman Centre.
+I chaired the Humanities Committee for Library Provision and Strategy as well as the Humanities Library Users Group for the University’s Stephen A. Schwarzman Centre.
 I was a Bodleian Curator.
 I am on the Humanities Divisional Board.
 I am on various other committees including Theology’s Faculty Board and St John’s College’s Governing Body.

 Markers of Esteem

-Academy of Finland Philosophy & Theology and the Study of Religions review panel.
+Academy of Finland Philosophy & Theology and the Study of Religions review panel

 Society of Biblical Literature

-Programme Unit Chair ‘Social Sciences and the Interpretation of Hebrew Scripture’ (2017-2021)
+Programme Unit Chair ‘Social Sciences and the Interpretation of Hebrew Scripture’ (2017–21)

-Programme Unit Chair for the unit ‘Exile in Biblical Literature’ (2015-2020).
+Programme Unit Chair for the unit ‘Exile in Biblical Literature’ (2015-2020)

-Steering Committee for the ‘The Language of Pain in Ancient Israel and Early Judaism’ (2022).
+Steering Committee for the ‘The Language of Pain in Ancient Israel and Early Judaism’ (2022)

-Steering Committee for the ‘Metacriticism’ (2017-).
+Steering Committee for the ‘Metacriticism’ (2017–)

-Steering Committee for the ‘Levites’ (2010-2013).
+Steering Committee for the ‘Levites’ (2010–13)

-Steering Committee for the ‘Exile as Forced Migrations in Biblical Literature’ (2011).
+Steering Committee for the ‘Exile as Forced Migrations in Biblical Literature’ (2011)

-Society of Old Testament Studies.
+Society of Old Testament Studies

-Steering Committee, Ordinary Member.
+Steering Committee, Ordinary Member

-Review and Editorial boards.
+Review and Editorial boards

-Editorial Board of The Journal of Theological Studies (2021-).
+Editorial Board of The Journal of Theological Studies (2021–)

-Editorial Board of Journal of Biblical Literature (2021-).
+Editorial Board of Journal of Biblical Literature (2021–23)

-Senior Fellow Oxford Interfaith Forum (2023).
+Senior Fellow Oxford Interfaith Forum (2023)

 Publications & Research Outputs

-Job’s Body and the Dramatized Comedy of “Moralising”.
-“Studies in the Biblical World” Routledge: Oxford and New York, 2021.
-ISBN 0 978 0367462575. https://library.oapen.org/bitstream/handle/20.500.12657/45956/9781000163452.pdf?sequence=1
+Job’s Body and the Dramatized Comedy of Moralising.
+(Studies in the Biblical World series).
+Routledge: Oxford and New York, 2021.
+ISBN 0 978 0367462575.

 Marriage by Capture in the Book of Judges: An Anthropological Approach (Society for Old Testament Studies Series, inaugural volume marking the society’s centenary) Cambridge: Cambridge University Press, 2017.
 ISBN 978 1 107 14524 5.